-This section provides information on installing the server into a rack unit with the rack rails provided.
-If the system has already been mounted into a rack, you can skip ahead to Sections 2-5 and 2-6.
+This section provides information on installing the 2026T-6RFT+/6RF+ into a rack unit with the rack rails provided.
 There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
 You should also refer to the installation instructions that came with the rack unit you are using.